buildalpha0131/dsp/lessons/statistics/07-statistics.md

 Elvis Presley had a twin brother who died at birth.
 What is the probability that Elvis was an identical twin?
 Assume we observe the following probabilities in the population: fraternal twin is 1/125 and identical twin is 1/300.

+A: We need to calculate the probability that Elvis was an identical twin, **given the condition that he had a twin brother**.
+A fraternity twin could be the same sex or different sex.
+If we assume there is a 50% chance it is the same sex, the probabilty of having a same sex fraternal twin in the population is 1/125 x 1/2 = 1/250.

+There for the the probability that Elvis was an identical twin is (1/300) / ((1/300) + (1/250)) = **45.5%**.

 ---

 ### Q6.
 Bayesian &amp; Frequentist Comparison
 How do frequentist and Bayesian statistics compare?

-According to the frequentist definition of probability, only repeatable random events (like the result of flipping a coin) have probabilities.
+A: According to the frequentist definition of probability, only repeatable random events (like the result of flipping a coin) have probabilities.
 These probabilities are equal to the long-term frequency of occurrence of the events in question.
 Frequentists don’t attach probabilities to hypotheses or to any fixed but unknown values in general.

 In contrast, Bayesians view probabilities as a more general concept.
 As a Bayesian, you can use probabilities to represent the uncertainty in any event or hypothesis.
 Here, it’s perfectly acceptable to assign probabilities to non-repeatable events, such as Hillary Clinton winning the US presidential race in 2016.